 - Long humanistic tradition of treating patients as people first; treating students as colleagues; and fostering camaraderie among students

 - Outstanding student support services including tutoring and disability resources

 - Diverse student body and rich array of student clubs and volunteer opportunities

 - Great Southern California location with tremendous clinical training opportunities as well as access to major cultural and recreational resources

-We are pleased to announce that WesternU's College of Optometry was granted preliminary approval by the Accreditation Council on Optometric Education (ACOE) on February 15, 2008.
+WesternU's College of Optometry was granted the accreditation classification of "Accredited" by the Accreditation Council on Optometric Education (ACOE) on February 6, 2013.
 To learn more, visit our accreditation page

 There are many ways for you to visit campus to learn more about our programs and we encourage you to attend a WesternU Preview day.
 We also invite you to sign up for our electronic mailing list and "like" us on Facebook.